 Understand the access model

-- the access domains carried by the shared item or asset being accessed
+- the domains carried by the object being accessed decide whether the rule applies in that case

-- if several access domains match, the highest level of access wins
+If several role + access domain pairs match, the highest level wins.

 - personal items in your personal space are not controlled by shared item rights